Search¶

 Run a query stored on disk by name.
 Saved queries live under

-queries_path in the profile config).
-The file format is one JQL
+profile config).
+The file is one JQL statement with optional frontmatter for

 jira search saved my-open-bugs